InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-17-trial-of-fifth-level-initiation.md

 ---
 title: "Trial of Fifth Level Initiation"
 categories:
-  - Anonymity
-  - Privacy
+  - Applied Spiritual Technology
-  - Security
+  - Corporate Structure
 tags:
-  - anonymity
+  - AST
-  - privacy
+  - corporate
-  - security
+  - structure
 ---

+NOTICE!
+Everything herein is presented purely as purely hypothetical--a work of fiction.

 We'll be dealing with this section of the PC tier system:
 - Apprentice: Fourth Level Initiates;   training under one or more Adept(s)